BrianZharare/Stock-price-Analysis/README.md

 *Data Audit*: Pivot tables ensured data integrity, verifying years, months, and trading days.

 ### **4. Analysis**

+[Click here](https://github.com/BrianZharare/Stock-price-Analysis/commit/c70fe7596edc13f3397cf5cb51b59e9bc849d1a7) to access the Excel Workbook containing some data analysis insights.

 Key findings:

-- *Mean VIX*: 21.88, indicating that readings below 12 are rare.
+- *Mean VIX*: 21.88, indicating that a reading below 12 is rare.
-- *Median VIX*: 20.34, less influenced by extreme values.
+- *Median VIX*: 20.34, this value is not influenced by extreme values that may have occurred briefly.
-- *Mode VIX*: 12.85, the most frequent reading.
+- *Mode VIX*: 12.85, the most frequent reading and it may **seem** that a reading below 12 may be very common.
+This is not enough to make that conclusion by the way.
 - *Max/Min VIX*: 82.69 and 8.86, respectively.
+This shows that VIX has clearly gone below 12 but more analysis needs to conducted.

-*Correlation Analysis (2023)*
+*Correlation Analysis (only data for the year 2023 was used)*

 *Correlation Coefficient*: -0.88, indicating a strong negative relationship between VIX and S&P 500.

 ### **5. Share**